fastoch/Docker-Course/README.md

 ---

-## Docker application architecture (continue from there)
+## Docker application architecture

-While Docker is often referred to as a container runtime, it's important to note that Docker itself is a complete platform built on top of lower-level components.

-The Docker stack consists of several parts:
-- **Docker CLI** (docker-cli): The user interface for interacting with Docker.
-- **Docker daemon** (containerd): A high-level daemon process that manages the container environment.
-- **RunC**: The actual low-level container runtime responsible for creating and running containers1.
+### Docker System Components

+It is useful to break down the components within the Docker ecosystem.

 ---